 If you hear a “grinding” noise during cranking, this could be because of a bad starter, or a faulty flywheel ring gear.
 If your car is older and has high mileage, there is a good chance that there is a fault in an electrical system.
 If these cases are persisting, then an electrical diagnosis is highly recommended.
 Scheduled maintenance is also advised to make your car stay in good condition.

-If you are having issues with your battery, don’t just replace it without checking the car’s electrical systems.
-Most car batteries last about 5 years – less in hot climates – so a dead battery or a faulty battery could be a problem.
+If you are believe you're experiencing issues with your battery, don’t just replace it without checking the car’s electrical systems.
+Most car batteries last about 5 years – less in hot climates – so a dead battery or a faulty battery could be a problem but verifying the rest of the electricla system is functioning properly will ensure your battery will last.

 Your car’s lights are one of the most important things that your electrical system controls.
 Turn signals, brake lights, and headlights keep you safe on the road, and interior illumination and lamps ensure that you can see what you need to in dark conditions.